paritytech/polkadot/roadmap/implementors-guide/src/runtime/validity.md

 Disputes may occur against blocks that have happened in the session prior to the current one, from the perspective of the chain.
 In this case, the prior validator set is responsible for handling the dispute and to do so with their keys from the last session.
 This means that validator duty actually extends 1 session beyond leaving the validator set.

 Validators self-select based on the BABE VRF output included by the block author in the block that the candidate became available.

-[TODO: some more details from Jeff's paper].
+> TODO: some more details from Jeff's paper.

 After enough validators have self-selected, the quorum will be clear and validators on the wrong side will be slashed.
 After concluding, the dispute will remain open for some time in order to collect further evidence of misbehaving validators, and then issue a signal in the header-chain that this fork should be abandoned along with the hash of the last ancestor before inclusion, which the chain should be reverted to, along with information about the invalid block that should be used to blacklist it from being included.

 ## Remote Disputes